cloudevents/spec/discovery.md

 of the `epoch` attribute is OPTIONAL.
 The Service MUST contain an `id` attribute that matches the `{id}` in the `PUT` URL.

-If `epoch` attribute is present then this value MUST be preserved and not updated as a result of this operation.
-If not present then the Discovery Endpoint MUST assign a value.
+If `epoch` attribute is present then the resulting value of this attribute MUST result in a value that is larger than both the incoming `epoch` value and any existing Service's `epoch` value.
+If it is not present then the Discovery Endpoint MUST assign a value that is larger than any existing Service's `epoch` value.

 The follow responses are defined by this specification:
 - `200 OK` if an existing Service was updated.